Wrangler491/AA3000-DSP/README.md

 Unfortunately, the Information Manual scan ends part way through the document.
 Let me know if you have the complete thing!

-GCC machine description for AT&T DSP3210 is available here: https://www.circlemud.org/pub/dev3210/gcc/
+GCC machine description for AT&T DSP3210 is available here: https://www.circlemud.org/pub/dev3210/gcc/.
+Check out the xgcc directory for a working binary!